The CAREB-ACCER Professional Development Committee (PDC) is pleased to announce a new initiative—the Virtual REB.

 How does it work?

-A case study will be posted on the CAREB-ACCER website (approximately) every three months.
-The first case will be available both for CAREB-ACCER members and non-members, while subsequent cases will only be available to CAREB-ACCER members.
+A case study will be posted on the CAREB-ACCER website regularly.
+The cases are available both to CAREB-ACCER members and non-members.

-Once the cases have been posted, CAREB-ACCER members will be provided with an opportunity to contribute their thoughts on the ethical issues they see in the cases and to provide recommendations on how they think the issues should be addressed in REB feedback.
+Once the cases have been posted, registered website users will be provided with an opportunity to contribute their thoughts on the ethical issues they see in the cases and to provide recommendations on how they think the issues should be addressed in REB feedback.
 A group of Virtual REB Analysts, comprised of volunteer members selected from the CAREB-ACCER community, will review the comments submitted, add their own thoughts, and prepare a case de-brief that will include references to the TCPS2 and other relevant legal and regulatory guidelines.
-The final case debrief will be made available to all CAREB-ACCER members before the next case is posted.
+The final case debrief will be made available to all before the next case is posted.